 Rice University does not offer financial aid for our Engineering Professional Master’s Programs, but scholarship opportunities are available to students.
 A listing may be found on our Cost/Financial Aid section.

 Up to six (6) credits (earned beyond the BS requirement) depending on the engineering track can be transferred from another school.

 Note: The limit is three (3) credits for Electrical and Computer Engineering.

 - Do I need to purchase Rice University health insurance?
 How much does it cost?
 When does coverage begin?

 All Rice students are required to have health insurance.
 You must complete either the Rice Plan Application if you wish to purchase insurance or the Medical Insurance Waiver if you will be covered by another policy.
 Presently the cost of Rice University health insurance is approximately $1500.
 Coverage begins in mid-August.
 For complete details, please see the Student Health Insurance Application.

-After your advising faculty has reviewed course selection, you can proceed with selecting courses on-line.
+After your advising faculty have reviewed course selection, you can proceed with selecting courses on-line.
 Visit the Office of the Registrar for complete information on registration and academic information, such as course schedules, building codes, and academic calendars.
-A good resource is also the Graduate Studies Notebook containing guidelines for good practices in graduate education, general policy and procedure information.
+A good resource is also the Graduate Studies Notebook containing guidelines for good practices in graduate education, general policy, and procedure information.